magnetgrouplabs/cync-lan/docs/DNS.md

 >[!TIP]
 > Don't redirect your phone app.
 Let it talk to the Cync cloud so you can add new devices, the phone app
 > should use bluetooth for local control anyway.
-The new device must also not be redirected.
+The only time you will want to redirect the phone app is if you are
+> debugging communication between the phone app and the cloud using socat (or other programs similar to socat).

 >[!TIP]
 > If you have a decent (6+) amount of Cync WiFi devices, after you get things working correctly,